Anson Branch: History

-The branch was authorised by the Birmingham Canal Act of 1768 but was not completed until 1830.
+The branch was authorised by the Birmingham Canal Navigation Act 1768 (8 Geo.
+3. c.
+38), but was not completed until 1830.
 It was surveyed by Thomas Telford, who estimated that it would cost £9,499 to build.
 The route had to cross the River Tame, just to the north of the junction with the Walsall Canal, and this required an aqueduct and an embankment.
 Telford wanted Thomas Townsend to build it, but he was not keen to accept the contract, as he believed that Telford's estimate was too low.
 However, he was persuaded, and the contract was signed in March 1830.

 It was built to serve the coal mines and a limestone quarry in Bentley, which were owned by the Earl of Lichfield.
 From the Walsall Canal, it headed in a north-easterly direction, and was almost straight for most of its length, apart from near the mines, where it turned to the north to reach a wharf, from which horse tramways connected to the Bentley mines and furnaces.
 By 1832, several blast furnaces had also been built near to the terminal basin.
 In order to tap into the mineral resources further to the north, the Bradford Branch was proposed, but only a small section was built as a canal, and the rest was constructed as a narrow-gauge tramway.
 It was completed in 1840, and was owned and operated by the canal company.

 Following the amalgamation of the Wyrley and Essington Canal with the Birmingham Canal Navigations on 9 February 1840, the new company were keen to create junctions between the two systems.
 The Bentley Canal was one of these, and ran from the Anson Branch to the Wyrley and Essington at Wednesfield.
 It opened in 1843.